ParkerGreyAddison/resume/cv.md

 &nbsp;

-Please feel free to ask me about any of the subsections above!
+Please feel free to ask me about anything listed on this document!
 Reach me at pgaddiso@ucsd.edu and we'll find a time to chat.

 [`Pandas`]: https://pandas.pydata.org/